Auto Express

 Auto Express is a weekly motoring magazine sold in the United Kingdom published by Carwow Group.
-The editor is Paul Barker.
+The current editor as of August 2026 is Phil McNamara.

 History and profile

 Cover of 28 August 2002 issue, showing previous logo and design based on Auto Bild.

 Launched in September 1988 by Express Newspapers, its 1,000th issue was published on 20 February 2008.
 Its only weekly competitor in Britain is Autocar.
 Auto Express is the biggest selling motoring magazine in Britain, with a circulation of 31,166.
 The Auto Express website receives between 3 and 4 million visits per month.

 Auto Express is known for its in-depth reviews, road tests and group tests of the latest new cars, as well as for its news coverage on the cars and consumer motoring issues.
 There is also a wide variety of other content in the print magazine and on the website from long term tests and product tests to used car buying guides, opinion columns and features.
 Auto Express is also known for its spy shots and speculative illustrations of forthcoming cars.

 It has sister magazines in France: Auto Plus, and Germany: Auto Bild, as well as in other countries around Europe, which follow the same design and format.
 In the UK Auto Express is part of the Carwow Studio group of automotive media brands that includes Carbuyer, Driving Electric and Evo, as well as the Driver Power survey.